yeejingzuTUAT/ImageAndImageSequenceClassificationForSplashingAndNonsplashingDrops/README.md

 This is the source code for the following publications:

-1. Jingzu Yee, Daichi Igarashi (五十嵐大地), Akinori Yamanaka (山中晃徳), and Yoshiyuki Tagawa (田川義之) , "Video-Based Classification of Splashing and Nonsplashing Drops using Interpretable Neural Network", *submitted to AIAA Journal*, (2022)
+1. Jingzu Yee, Daichi Igarashi (五十嵐大地), Pradipto, Akinori Yamanaka (山中晃徳), and Yoshiyuki Tagawa (田川義之), "Interpretation of explainable artificial intelligence reveals correlation between morphological evolution of splashing drop and exerted impact force", *in preparation*

 2. Jingzu Yee, Daichi Igarashi, Akinori Yamanaka and Yoshiyuki Tagawa.
 "Features of a Splashing Drop on a Solid Surface and the Temporal Evolution extracted through Image-Sequence Classification using an Interpretable Feedforward Neural Network," AIAA 2022-4174.
 AIAA AVIATION 2022 Forum.
 June 2022. https://doi.org/10.2514/6.2022-4174